pycom/pycom-documentation/README.md

 # Introduction

 Welcome to the Pycom documentation site.
-We recommend reading through all the sections to familiarise yourself with the various tools and features available to you to help you develop on your Pycom module.
+We recommend reading through all of the sections to familiarise yourself with the various tools and features available to you and your Pycom module.

 To get started, read through the Getting Started guide then feel free to jump straight into the tutorials and examples in Tutorials & Examples to begin building your projects.